 The legal description of the subject property was provided by Alaska Department of Natural Resources in the form of a copy of the PARTITION PARCEL WARRANTY DEED from The Afognak Joint Venture to Old Harbor Native Corporation and Akhiok-Kaguyak, Inc. A preliminary title report was also provided.
-The title report and its legal description is reproduced in ADDENDUM I.
+These documents are reproduced in ADDENDUM I.